syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 documentation: ug
 ---

-# Connector Selection, Dragging and Routing
+# Connector Selection, Dragging, and Routing

 Connectors can be selected and dragged over the diagram page.

 ## How to select and edit the connector

 The connector can be selected by tapping it.
-When connector is selected, circles will be added on the starting and ending of the connector, which is represented by `Thumbs`.
+When the connector is selected, circles will be added on the starting and ending of the connector, which is represented by `Thumbs`.
 Clicking and dragging those handles helps you to adjust the source and target points.

 ![Straight segment](Connector_images/Thumb.gif)